Mental Health Facilities Scranton, PA

 Eihab Human Services - 17.3 miles from Scranton, PA

 Eihab Human Services is a mental health facility in Tunkhannock, PA, located at 1200 South Route 92, in the 18657 zip code.
 Eihab Human Services provides residential treatment.
-Eihab Human Services provides group therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Eihab Human Services provides individual psychotherapy, activity therapy and cognitive behavioral therapy to children / adolescents.
 Eihab Human Services also supports people with trauma, LGBT and people requiring dual diagnosis treatment.
-Some other services available at Eihab Human Services include court-ordered outpatient treatment, suicide prevention services and case management.
+Some other services available at Eihab Human Services include case management, court-ordered outpatient treatment and education services.

 Learn More